 The product owner works with the team to define a Sprint Backlog of user stories that aim to achieve his or her vision.

 Each user story defines what is being worked on, for whom, why it’s important, and what constraints the solution must consider.

-To learn more about user stories, here’s a great video we like to share with TARA clients…
+To learn more about user stories, here’s a great video we like to share with Tara AI clients…

 Scrum Sprints Overview